dhanvanthkarun/GNU--HEALTH-CONTRIBUTIONS/tryton/health_crypto_lab/README.rst

 https://my.gnusolidario.org/join-us/

-GNU Solidario hosts IWEEE and GnuHealthCon:
+GNU Solidario hosts IWEEE and GNU Health Con:

-The International Workshop on e-Health in Emerging Economies- a good way to support GNU Solidario and to get the latest on e-Health is to assist to the conferences.
+The International Workshop on e-Health in Emerging Economies - a good way to support GNU Solidario and to get the latest on e-Health is to assist to the conferences.